lindenbaum/eipmi/README.md

 EIPMI
 =====

-EIPMI is a native Erlang/OTP application for RMCP/IPMI 1.5.
+EIPMI is a native Erlang/OTP application for RMCP/IPMI.
 It implements the remote console part of the IPMI LAN interface, as specified [here](http://www.intel.com/design/servers/ipmi/spec.htm).
 To provide a low threshold for learning and using EIPMI it is designed close to the well known `inet` API (think of `gen_udp`).
+It supports IPMI v1.5 as well as v2.0 (RMCP+).

 Contributing
 ------------

-If you whish to contribute fixes or enhancements, please make your code look nice, for example using the Emacs Erlang-mode, formatting your code before committing.
+If you whish to contribute fixes or enhancements, use `rebar3 fmt -w` to format your code before committing.
 Also, you should always write proper `edoc` module documentation.
 When writing documentation, please try to keep the tone simple and on a higher abstraction level, so that users may understand the concepts without having to know too much of the standard.

 The modules `eipmi_request` and `eipmi_response` are a starting point for developers that want add support for not yet implemented request/response pairs.